carrot orange juice

 uncooked carrots on a cutting board

-Cooking carrots removes most of the antioxidants and nutrients.
+Cooking carrots removes a small amount of the antioxidants and nutrients.

 Carrot Juice Benefits

-Juicing raw carrots brings you numerous benefits that aren’t lost in a cooking process.
+Juicing raw carrots brings numerous benefits that aren’t lost in the cooking process.

 1 – Antioxidants: The Enemy of Free Radicals